Logimethods/openshift-spark/README.md

 ### Install the CLI

-* See "Client tools:" on [Setup instructions for All-In-One VM that matches Online](https://www.openshift.org/vm/instructions1_2.html)
+* See "Client tools:" on [Setup instructions for All-In-One VM that matches Online - version 1.2](https://www.openshift.org/vm/instructions1_2.html) or (probably best) [Installing the CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#installing-the-cli)
-* Add the directory containing `oc` to the shell path.
+* Add the directory containing `oc` to the shell path (if not install through a tool like Homebrew).

 ### Login to OpenShift